 Gracie Opulanza, Lifestyle Talk

-Before driving the RS5, I would shamefully have ranked it towards the lower end in terms of ‘desirability to drive’ from Audi’s RS line-up.
-Audi are well known for their fantastic fast estate cars, but when it comes to sporty coupes other names typically jump to mind first – not least Audi’s rivals in Bavaria.
+Before driving the RS5, I would shamefully have ranked it towards the lower end in terms of ‘desirability to drive’ from Audi’s RS lineup.
+Audi is well known for their fantastic fast estate cars, but when it comes to sporty coupes other names typically jump to mind first – not least Audi’s rivals in Bavaria.

 However, the more time I spent in & around the RS5, the more it grew on me.
 The carbon highlights, spot-on styling & Sonoma green paint are a visual treat, whilst the sheer power of the drivetrain never fails to make you smile.
 The interior too is nigh-on perfect.